 Okay, I’m done whining now.

-- the foods that contain more phytic acid also contain more phytase (the enzyme that breaks down phytic acid).
+- The foods that contain more phytic acid also contain more phytase (the enzyme that breaks down phytic acid).
 Isn’t that interesting?
 It seems God balanced them out. 🙂

-- it releases inositol that may reduce depression.
+- Releases inositol that may reduce depression.

-- studies show it may reduce inflammation in intestines.
+- Studies show it may reduce inflammation in intestines.